 Header

 All resumes require a header containing the job seeker's full name, phone number, and mailing and email address.
-A header can also contain a job seeker’s professional links (for example, your LinkedIn profile).
+A resume header can also contain a job seeker’s professional links (for example, your LinkedIn profile).

 Resume summary or objective